zopefoundation/zc.async/src/zc/async/README.txt

 Goals
 =====

-The zc.async package provides a way to schedule jobs, particularly those working within the context of the ZODB, to be performed out-of-band from your current thread.
-The job might be done in another thread or another process.
+The zc.async package provides a way to schedule jobs to be performed out-of-band from your current thread.
+The job might be done in another thread or another process, possibly on another machine.
 Here are some example core use cases.

 - You want to let users do something that requires a lot of system resources from your application, such as creating a large PDF.
 Naively